 Much like yogurt, beer, sourdough and vinegar, kombucha is made by adding a bacteria culture into a liquid.
 Most kombucha is made by adding a SCOBY (Symbiotic Colony of Bacteria and Yeast) into a sugar-tea concoction and letting it ferment.
-I’ve found that the process of getting the sugar-to-tea ratio cooked and cooled can be a little overwhelming for first time kombucha-makers, so I’ve developed a super-simple kombucha recipe that anyone can follow!
+The sugar actually vanishes during the fermentation process, so you're not left drinking a sugary drink.
+I've found that the process of getting the sugar-to-tea ratio cooked and cooled can be a little overwhelming for first time kombucha-makers, so I've developed a super-simple kombucha recipe that anyone can follow!

 Super-Simple Kombucha for Beginners